-- Install and maintain Fire extinguishers on every level of the home and in the kitchen, basement and garage.
-Know how to use a fire extinguisher prior to an emergency. - Make a floor plan indicating all doors and windows and at least two (2) escape routes from each room.
-Second story windows may need a rope or chain ladder. - Have a family meeting and discuss your escape plan, showing everyone what to do in case of fire - Determine a place outside your home where you all can meet if a fire occurs. - Familiarize everyone with the sound of the smoke alarm and train them to leave your home when they hear it. - Practice a fire drill at least every six months, including fire drills at night.
-Ensure that small children hear the alarm and wake when it sounds.
-They must wake up in order to execute the escape plan.
-Practice allows all occupants to test your plan before an emergency.
+Make a floor plan indicating all doors and windows and at least two (2) escape routes from each room.
+Second story windows may need a rope or chain ladder.

+- Have a family meeting and discuss your escape plan, showing everyone what to do in case of fire. - Determine a place outside your home where you all can meet if a fire occurs. - Familiarize everyone with the sound of the smoke alarm and train them to leave your home when they hear it. - Practice a fire drill at least every six months.
+Practice allows you to test your plan before an emergency.
 You may not be able to reach your children.
-It is important they know what to do.
+It is important they know what to do. - Install and maintain fire extinguishers on every level of the home and in the kitchen, basement and garage.
+Know how to use a fire extinguisher prior to an emergency.